WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Human Evaluation

 \section{Human Evaluation}

 We conduct human evaluation for part of our evaluation of factual accuracy (as described in Section \ref{sec:factual-evaluation}).
-We use the Scale~\footnote{\url{www.scale.com}} platform.
+We use the Scale Rapid~\footnote{\url{www.scale.com}} platform.
 Figure \ref{fig:scale-screenshot} shows the instruction and one of the examples we provide.
 Figure~\ref{fig:scale-screenshot2} shows the user interface for each annotation task.
 We present the human annotator with the last user utterance, the chatbot's response, and a claim extracted from the chatbot's response using GPT-4.
 The annotator is then tasked with reading the 5 evidence passages and determining whether the claim is correct, incorrect, or if there is insufficient information to verify the claim.
 We use a three-way consensus pipeline, where each claim is assessed by three graders independently, and the final label is determined based on the majority vote.
+One author periodically audits their work, providing feedback and adding examples and tests for crowdworkers as needed.

 We provide annotators with detailed instructions on the task, and 8 examples covering special cases.
 We provide 7 training tasks used for onboarding, and 22 evaluation tasks.
-Only crowdworkers who receive a score of 95\% in this evaluation can move to the main task.
-We compensate each worker for \$0.2 per task, and we have one task per (system, topic, dialog turn, claim).
+Only crowdworkers who receive a score of 90\% in this evaluation can move to the main task.
+We compensate each worker for \$0.2 per task, and we have one task per (system, dialogue turn, claim).
 This means that since there are more claims in longer chatbot responses, workers are compensated more for longer responses.
-In the end, each worker receives at least \$12/hour of work.
+In the end, each worker receives about \$12 per hour of work.